Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 39: June 4, 2024

-# Day 39 of 100 Days of Code: x
+# Day 39 of 100 Days of Code: Tackling Inheritance and Abstract Classes in Python

 ## Today's Progress

-x
+Completed Chapter 2 challenge and quiz on inheritance and abstract classes.

+The challenge involved creating a class structure to represent stocks and bonds using abstract classes to enforce certain design principles.

 ## Thoughts

-x
+This challenge was a fantastic way to deepen my understanding of OOP principles in Python, especially how to design flexible and reusable code with abstract classes.

 ## Link to Work